 Greenhouse gas conversion factors

-The government has produced a web based tool containing emission conversion factors for greenhouse gas reporting.
+The government produces conversion factors for greenhouse gas reporting.
 These conversion factors help companies convert their activities, such as fuel consumption, car mileage or waste generated, into the equivalent carbon emissions.
 The conversion factors are updated annually at the end of May.

-The guidance documents and tools mentioned above complement other resources such as the PAS2050 methodology for assessing the carbon footprint of products.
+These guidance documents and tools complement other resources for assessing the carbon footprint of products.

 Reporting transport emissions